0xPoe/talks/ticdc-new-sink.slide/slides.md

 # Outcomes

-- Better Performance: Union Set -> DAG.
+- Better performance: Union Set -> DAG.
 (With pull-based-sink: 63.3k/s -> 103k/s)
-- Get rid of some buffers.
+- Removes some buffers.
-- Better Abstraction and data sequence: Table Sink -> Transaction Event Sink -> MySQL.
+- Better abstraction and data flow: Table Sink -> Transaction Event Sink -> MySQL.
 - Better testability.
-- Better maintainability: all functions are thread-safe and async.
+- Better maintainability: all functions are thread-safe and async in Event Sink.
 - Easy to add new sinks.

 ---